 UPDATE: There is a newer model of this portable radio since I purchased mine:

 It’s great for hearing news and information about what’s going on during an emergency or disaster.
 And it’s perfectly fine for just plain old listening.

 When it comes to prepping beyond the basics of shelter, water, food, security, etc., communications and gathering of information is also important.

 During a power outage or disaster a battery operated portable radio will help keep you informed about what’s going on.

 Information is important to decision making during a crisis.

 Think about it.
 If the power goes out, what’s one of the things you’re going to want to know?
 To find out the details about what happened, the cause, how long it might be, the affects, what’s happening in the region as a result, etc..

-This will enable you to stay a step or two ahead of the rest who will be slow to react – or to simply make better decisions while adapting to what’s happening around you.
+This will enable you to stay a step or two ahead of the rest who may be slow to react – or to simply make better decisions while adapting to what’s happening around you.

-The Sony ICF-S10MK2 Pocket AM/FM Radio is small enough to easily fit in a pack or a kit while measuring only 2.9 x 1.2 x 4.8 inches.
-It is remarkably priced, and considering that it is made by Sony (who makes quality electronics), it’s almost a no-brainer.
+It is small enough to easily fit in a pack or a kit while measuring only 4.69 x 2.74 x 1.50 inches.
+It’s a “pocket radio”.